particle-iot/docs/src/content/datasheets/wi-fi/p2-datasheet.md

 ### ADC (Analog to Digital Converter)

-The P2 supports four ADC inputs.
+The P2 supports six ADC inputs.

 {{!-- BEGIN do not edit content below, it is automatically generated ed5c8a8d-6f7f-4253-be72-a45e7316421e --}}